MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/assembler.md

 ```

 ## "Amount" Property
+* Requires a String Attribute indicating the [Item(s)](https://spaceengineers.merlinofmines.com/EasyCommands/items "Items & Blueprints") to get amounts for.
 * Primitive Type: Numeric
 * Keywords: ```amount, amounts```

 This property is similar to create/destroy, but the read value is a numeric.
 This allows you to get the amount of item(s) being produced.

+Note that this property *does not* look for the amount of items in the Assembler's Inventory.
+It is the amount of items in the Assembler's Production Queue.
+To get the amount of item's in the Assembler's inventory, you will need to use the [Inventory Handler](https://spaceengineers.merlinofmines.com/EasyCommands/inventory "Inventory Item Handler")

 Also, this property does not automatically switch the Assembler mode.